gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## EXT

 The Extend layer is to place miscellaneous keys on the home row, notably Play/Pause.
+It is accessed like `SYM` but mirrored.
 It also features macro keys that use Alfred to either: Google a term, translate it, or search for the definition.

 ### Caps Word